mikedory/differ/README.md

 - Beautiful Soup
 - Supervisor

-You'll need a place to host this, a Mandrill account, and a webpage (or any HTML document) that you want to monitor.
+You'll also need a place to host this (and/or a Heroku account), a Mandrill account, and a webpage (or any HTML document) that you want to monitor.

 Usage
 -----

-You can run this app in one of two ways: as a stand-alone command (handy to do manual site diffs or join up with a Cron task or Herou's Scheduler), or as a running process via Celery.
+You can run this app in one of two ways: as a stand-alone command (handy to do manual site diffs or join up with a Cron task or Herou's Scheduler), or as a scheduled process via Celery.

 ### Stand-alone

-First off, you're doing this in a virtual environment.
-You have to be, right?
-So make sure you've installed everything properly:
+First off, you're doing this in a virtual environment, right?
+So make sure you've set that up properly:

     virtualenv differ-venv --distribute
-    source ./differ/bin/activate
+    source ./differ-venv/bin/activate

+Then install your dependancies:

+    pip install -r requirements.txt

-Run the task thusly:
+Run the full task thusly:

-    python site-scraper.py
+    python app.py

+The output from this task will go to stdout, and if an email is specified, the differences will be emailed!

 ### Celery